lordofhyphens/lulzbearings/README.md

 I needed LM8UU holders for a TAZ plate, so here we are.

 Lulzbearing-2 is a modified design, inspired by the TAZ 'Juniper' 10mm bearing holders.

+This second style is a little more difficult to print.
+I suggest adjusting the outer bearing diameter and the "fudge" value.